-Taormina Itinerary: How to Spend a Perfect Two Days in Taormina
+Taormina Itinerary: Make the Most of Two Days in Taormina (2025)

 At the top of a hill overlooking the Mediterranean Sea, Taormina is a small but picturesque town on Sicily’s eastern coast.

-Home to the spectacular Ancient Greek Theater, gorgeous coastal views, lovely beaches, and the imposing sight of Mount Etna in the background, Taormina is certainly a town worth discovering.
+Home to a spectacular ancient Greek theater, gorgeous coastal views, lovely beaches, and the imposing sight of Mount Etna in the background, Taormina is certainly a town worth exploring.

-Trust me: it’s impossible not to fall in love with the breathtaking coastal views, the history, and the flavors of Taormina.
+Trust me: it’s impossible not to fall in love with the breathtaking coastal views, the history, and (of course) the flavors of Taormina.

 In this short guide, I’ll give you an idea of how to structure a 2-day Taormina itinerary.